 While you do not have to be an Olympic athlete to complete the EBC trek, we highly encourage you to read our guide on how to trek to Everest Base Camp:

 - Some walking experience in the mountains

-You get fitter means the more you enjoy the days of trekking, the less tired you are, and the quicker your body recovers.
+You get fitter, which means the more you enjoy the days of trekking, the less tired you are and the quicker your body recovers.
 Of course, getting out in the mountains is the best training possible, but any exercise would be helpful.

 The Everest region is the most visited Trek across Nepal.
 The facilities are handy; also, the lifestyle throughout the journey is fascinating.
 The folks are honest, helpful, and hospitable, making it a better experience.
 So, the EBC trek can be arranged throughout the year.
 However, spring and autumn are the best seasons to Trek to Everest Base Camp.